 5.1 Trade settlement by dealer - Section 7.1 of the Instrument is intended to support and strengthen the general settlement cycle rules of the SROs and marketplaces.
-Current SRO and marketplace rules mandate a standard T+3 settlement cycle period for most transactions in equity and long term debt securities.
-10 If a dealer is not a participant of a clearing agency, the dealer's policies and procedures to facilitate the settlement of a trade should be combined with the clearing arrangements that it has with any other dealer acting as carrying or clearing broker for the dealer.
+Current SRO and marketplace rules mandate a standard T+2 settlement cycle period for most transactions in equity and long term debt securities.
+If a dealer is not a participant of a clearing agency, the dealer's policies and procedures to facilitate the settlement of a trade should be combined with the clearing arrangements that it has with any other dealer acting as carrying or clearing broker for the dealer.

-PART 6 REQUIREMENTS OF SELF-REGULATORY ORGANIZATIONS AND OTHERS

-Standardized documentation - Without limiting the generality of section 8.2 of the Instrument, an SRO may require its members to use, or recommend that they use, a standardized form of trade-matching agreement or trade-matching statement prepared or approved by the SRO, and may negotiate on behalf of its members with other trade-matching parties and industry associations to agree on the standardized form of trade-matching agreement or trade-matching statement to be used by all relevant sectors in the industry (dealers, buy-side managers and custodians).
+PART 6 REQUIREMENTS OF SELF-REGULATORY ORGANIZATIONS AND OTHERS standardized form of trade-matching agreement or trade-matching statement prepared or approved by the SRO, and may negotiate on behalf of its members with other trade-matching parties and industry associations to agree on the standardized form of trade-matching agreement or trade-matching statement to be used by all relevant sectors in the industry (dealers, buy-side managers and custodians).